 In the sample image above, framing was used to show a bird that happened to land in a small opening.
 The silhouette of the bird sitting on a ledge would be of no interest to most if it had not been framed.

-The sample above uses both leading lines and colour, but if this photo had been processed as a black and white, the impact would be greatly decreased.
+The sample above uses both leading lines and color, but if this photo had been processed as a black and white, the impact would be greatly decreased.
 The bright yellow leads the eye up the frame, and the blue helps your eye land on the horizon.

 Change Your Perspective